hso-nn/crm-sdk/WebAPI.md

 Entities can be associated or disassociated using the WebAPI.

 ### 2.13.1) Associate entities
-The associateEntities has five parameters:
+The associateEntities has five arguments:
 * logicalName
 * entityId
 * navigationProperty